 Natural questions: what is the relation between open and closed partial orders?
-In all the above applications, on the same space, we have three things - topology and two different ordering relations
+In all the above applications, on the same space, we have three things:

+- topology;

-- the original (closed) partial order $\leq$ and - the open partial order <.
+- the original (closed) partial order \leq ; and

+- the (open) partial order \prec .

 It is reasonable to ask to what extent knowing only some of these things enables us to reconstruct the others.